Kahlil Joseph (filmmaker): Career

 Joseph got his start in the entertainment industry working as an intern for a post-production house in Los Angeles.
 He later began working as a Production Assistant on a shoot for music video director Hype Williams.

 In 2012, Joseph wrote and directed his first short film, The Mirror Between Us, and in 2013, he gained recognition for writing and directing a short film for Flying Lotus’ song, Until the Quiet Comes.
 The film was awarded the Short Film Special Jury Prize at the 2013 Sundance Film Festival.
 Joseph has since directed videos for artists including Kendrick Lamar, FKA Twigs, and Beyonce.

-In 2012, Joseph and his brother, Noah Davis, co-founded an alternative exhibition space in Los Angeles called The Underground Museum.

 In 2019, Joseph premiered his acclaimed video installation, BLKNWS at the Venice Biennale in the main exhibition.
 It has since been shown in many different formats and exhibitions, including a theatrical screening at the 2020 Sundance Film Festival.
 In 2022, it was announced that Joseph would direct an upcoming feature adaptation of BLKNWS for entertainment distribution company A24.